 - Longevity—With a lifespan of approximately 25,000–35,000 hours, an LED bulb lasts 2 to 4 times longer than a CFL, and 25 to 35 times longer than a standard incandescent bulb.

 - Other benefits—LEDs have other advantages over incandescent lights, including a smaller size and greater durability and reliability.
-Unlike CFLs, LEDs can also withstand extreme temperatures, and they do not contain toxic mercury.
+Unlike CFLs, LEDs can also withstand extreme temperatures, and they do not contain mercury.

 Cons of LEDS